Do you want to know how to copyright an idea for a movie or TV show?

 - Not provide a written contract

-These are all situations where copyright issues are important, and where I recommend working with an entertainment attorney.
+These are all situations where you want to know how to copyright an idea because copyright issues are so important, and where I recommend working with an entertainment attorney.

 This is a good article explaining the top ten reasons when a writer needs an entertainment lawyer.